 3-2 days prior:

 you have now arrived in France and are ready for your big day!
-You can simply enjoy!
+You can enjoy yourselves!
 Don’t forget to have all your vendor’s details and remaining balances.

 The day of:

-offer gifts to your parents and bridesmaids/groomsmen!
-If you have any enveloppes with checks/cash for your vendors, hand them to your best man/maid of honor so he/she can give them to the different vendors.
+offer gifts to your parents and bridesmaids/groomsmen.
+If you have any envelopes with checks/cash for your vendors, hand them to your best man/maid of honor, so he/she can give them to the different vendors.

 After the wedding:

 have all the rentals returned to the vendors, take your gown to cleanup (so you can wear it for an amazing post-wedding session with your photographer!).
 Don’t forget to pay all of your vendors.
 You can also send thank you cards about a month after the wedding.
 Enjoy your wedding pictures for the rest of your lives!